ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

     Use `color_code` instead.

-Applying Template Trust to Individual Values
+Applying template trust to individual values
 --------------------------------------------

 String values are no longer trusted to be rendered as templates by default.
 Strings loaded from playbooks, vars files,